Introduction: What's Inside My RC Lego BB8?

 To be sure that the motor doesn't move you can cut some pieces of cork (or you can use a piece of the Popsicle stick), gluing them to the exposed part of the motor.

-I cut the sinkers in small pieces and I've glued them together, being sure they do not rub inner part of the Lego planet.
+I cut the sinkers in small pieces and I've glued them together, being sure they do not rub against the inner part of the Lego planet.

 When you are gluing them, you can use some sell-o-tape to keep all the pieces together.